Redemption Through Christ’s Blood

 What Christ accomplished in his redemption is what is bestowed upon those whom he redeemed.

-25 October 2018 • 4 minutes read
+By Simon Padbury 25 October 2018 7 minutes read

-•Arminian preachers preach that the Lord Jesus Christ “paid the price” for the sins of each and every fallen sinner of mankind when he was crucified at Calvary.
+Arminian preachers preach that the Lord Jesus Christ “paid the price” for the sins of each and every fallen sinner of mankind when he was crucified at Calvary.

 This preaching may seem to be very wonderful when you first hear it, because they present Jesus as having accomplished a great thing for every human being.
-All fallen, sinful human beings deserve to be sent to Hell by God on the Day of Judgment, for their sins.
-But in Christ’s death on the cross he substituted for the entire human race and paid the redemption-price for everyone—yet only in a hypothetical, ineffectual manner.
+All fallen, sinful human beings deserve to be sent to hell by God on the Day of Judgment, for their sins.
+But in Christ’s death on the cross he substituted for the entire human race and paid the redemption-price for everyone, to reconsile everyone to God.

 That’s what they proclaim in their preaching, evangelism, tracts, and so many of their songs and hymns.
 Christ died for the sins of all mankind.
 He suffered all the punishment that all mankind deserves, on the cross.
 This is arguably their main message.